Best Manufacturing ERP Integration Agencies 2026: 8 Agencies Ranked

 Verifiable markers: Adobe Commerce partner status; visible thought leadership on Adobe architecture and B2B; publicly referenced mid-market manufacturing and distributor clients.

-What buyers should know before signing a manufacturing ERP integration contract
+What should buyers know before signing a manufacturing ERP integration contract?

 Practical framing on how to evaluate agencies for this category, what to ask in pitch, and which failure patterns to plan around.
 Written for CIOs, digital transformation leads, and commerce directors running selection.